arvage/lampinstall/README.md

 # lampinstall
-This is an automated script to install Apache, Mysql and PHP on Ubuntu 17
+This is an automated script to install Apache, Mysql, PHP and WordPress on Ubuntu 17

 Instructions: